Mike Cortese

 - •Resolution urging the Tennessee General Assembly to support the Alyssa Lotkis Safety Act.

-- •Resolution recognizing May 2026 as Jewish American Heritage Month in Nashville and Davidson County.
+- •Resolution recognizing May 2026 as Jewish American Heritage Month in Nashville.

 Voting record